ashos/ashos/README.md

 ast etc-update
 ```

+* This allows you to configure your system by modifying ``/etc`` as usual, and then saving these changes

 #### Dual boot
 * astOS supports dual boot using the GRUB bootloader
 * When installing the system, use the existing EFI partition